cheng-alvin/jas/README.md

 Voila!
 Now you have a built copy of Jas in the `build` folder, just simply copy and link against the archive to start building your dream compiler or assembler frontend!

-### What others are saying about Jas
-> "Woah dude, that's amazing.
-I've checked both Jas and Brainfry and they are such incredible projects.
-Congrats Brainfry being 7.46kb it's stunning!"
-> — **u/Noel_Em**

-> "Bro this is gold!
-So glad I found this subreddit.
-It's full of bright devs like OP.
-Awesome work!!
-Low-level devs UNITE! :D"
-> — **u/disassembler123**

 ### 📝 Licensing
 All the code under the Jas assembler project repository is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License) which is a popular open-source license for projects like this!
 Please see [LICENSE](https://github.com/cheng-alvin/jas/blob/main/LICENSE) for the details.